I love budget-friendly decorating ideas, and I am an avid DIY advocate. Hanging Christmas lights is easy if you know what fasteners to use.

 If you do not have a measuring tape, use a piece of string to measure your window.
 Then hold it up against a ruler to find out your length.

-If precision and measuring is not your style, feel free to wing it.
+If precise measuring is not your style, feel free to wing it.
 Sometimes, math skills and measuring are not your forte, and you end up re-doing at least one strand anyway.

 What to Use to Hang Outdoor Christmas Lights